Skip to main content

 How do I get a decal for my motorcycle/golf cart/(other)?

 Fax or mail a completed application with the appropriate Decal check box marked.
-If your permit is still valid, you do not need to have a healthcare provider sign the Certificate on the application.
+If you already have a permit that is unexpired, you do not need a signed Certificate of Disability on the application.

 Can I use my placard outside of Oregon?

-As the disabled person symbol is recognized internationally, your permit is likely to be valid wherever you travel out of state.
-It is also a good idea to verify that by contacting the appropriate state and local agencies in your travel destination(s).
+Yes.
+Your permit is valid wherever you travel out of state since the disabled person symbol is nationally and internationally recognized.
+It is also a good idea to verify parking privileges and any associated fees by contacting the appropriate state and local agencies in your travel destination(s).

 How can I find out who qualifies for a Disabled Person Parking Permit?